Jawaharlal Nehru Stadium (Kochi): Kerala Blasters FC

 The stadium is the official home ground for the Kerala Blasters FC in Indian Super League since 2014.
-Kerala Blasters had won their first ISL home match against FC Goa for 1–0 conducted on 06/11/2014.
+Kerala Blasters had won their first ISL home match against FC Goa for 1–0 conducted on 6 November 2014.

-The game between Kerala Blasters FC and Chennaiyin FC saw 61,234spectators on 30 November 2014.
-Kerala Blasters has the highest average attendances (47,427) for football clubs outside of Europe in domestic league matches.
+The game between Kerala Blasters FC and Chennaiyin FC saw 61,234 spectators on 30 November 2014.
+Kerala Blasters had the highest average attendance (47,427) for football clubs outside of Europe in domestic league matches, at that time.

 In the inaugural season of Indian Super League, Kerala Blasters finished fourth in the group stages with 19 points from 14 games and qualified for Semi-final after beating Pune City FC.
 Kerala Blasters FC was unbeaten in six of their seven home games.

 In semi-final which happened to be the last home match of this year for Kerala Blasters FC, Kerala Blasters FC won in emphatic fashion by trouncing toppers Chennaiyin FC with scoreline 3–0.
 One of the goals was scored by Malayali midfielder Sushanth Mathew away from 30 yards through a curling long-ranger, shot over renowned footballers Alessandro Nesta and Mikaël Silvestre and it became a proud and memorable moment for sports fans in Kerala.
 The opening ceremony of Hero Indian Super League 2017/18 was hosted in the stadium.